 Leanne Sanders has a vision.
 One that makes a difference to her community.
 That connects people with their culture.
 And one that is all about helping others picture a brighter future.

 Leanne is the founder of Visual Dreaming.
-It’s a digital platform that aims to improve Aboriginal mental health and empower Aboriginal youth to regain cultural identity and understand, access, negotiate and use government services, such as the National Insurance Disability Scheme (NDIS).
+It’s a digital platform for addressing Aboriginal mental health and empowering Aboriginal youth to regain cultural identity and understand, access, negotiate and use government services, such as the National Insurance Disability Scheme (NDIS).